Pl0the/cmpm-121-f25-d3-autmendo/PLAN.md

 -[x] apply flyweight pattern to cells
 -[x] apply momento pattern for the cells that we crafted in -[x] final polish and cleanup with D3.c

+## D3.d Gameplay Across Real-world Space and Time

+### D3.d Steps

+-[x] add movement inferace so that the game works no matter how they move -[ ] Create new buttons for movement using the interface -[ ] implement Geolocation API based movement using the interface -[ ] apply the facade pattern to the interface
+-[ ] add a toggle to switch between the two movement types -[ ] implement localstorage API for the game state
+-[ ] add ability to load last game state adn resume gameplay -[ ] implement new game button to start a new game
+-[ ] final polish and cleanup with D3.d